wycomco/misty/README.md

 This script was tested with macOS 14 Sonoma.
 It should work with prior macOS versions, but this is has not been tested.

-You should at least have 40 GB of free disk space available during each run.
+You should at least have 60 GB of free disk space available during each run.

-## Known issues
+## To do

 This is a pre-release.
 It is working, but we have some tasks on our to do list:

 *  Automatically remove older versions of macOS from the repo.
 There is only one dmg that is used for all plists; however, a full installer requires space.
 Since we want to keep at least one version prior to the current one (testing vs production, ~~bugs~~ unwanted features in new release), we have to parse the directory for every specific major version and keep the two highest version numbers.
 *  Check for space left.
 We need to check the space on the munki repo, but more importantly, the space on the system disk.
+After each run involving an installation, files are written to `/private/tmp/msu-target*/` that cannot be deleted by root.
+More testing needs to be done.
+*  LaunchAgent or LaunchDaemon.
+If the munki repo is not a local storage, we need a LaunchAgent to ensure that the user running this script can access the repo.
+On the other hand, a LaunchDaemon will run also if no user is logged in.